dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 I later learned that GPS has a cold start and needs to download some local satellite data.
 This usually takes 15 minutes in the dense New York city.
 The watch now acquires GPS in about 30 seconds.

+Ionic GPS fails at around 7-10 miles.
+See [this post](https://community.fitbit.com/t5/Ionic/GPS-dies-at-around-7-10-miles-consistently/m-p/2967988).

 #### Strava

 I installed the Strava app on the watch, connected it on the iPhone, and saw my past runs.
 It quickly turned out that this app was totally useless and confusing because it didn't sync anything from the watch.

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/strava.jpg)

 To sync my runs I had to go to [strava.fitbit.com](https://strava.fitbit.com) and authorize Fitbit with Strava through the website.
 The Fitbit + Strava app then showed up in [my settings](https://www.fitbit.com/settings/applications).
 Runs upload to Strava a few minutes after the watch syncs with the phone.
+This works.

 #### Payments